 1. Lagoa do Canário & Miradouro da Boca do Inferno

-My suggestion is for you to begin your itinerary in one of the most beautiful places in São Miguel.
-This viewpoint offers a magnificent view over Lagoa (Lagoon) das Sete Cidades, with blue and green waters, Lagoa de Santiago and Lagoa Rasa.
+My suggestion is for you to begin your itinerary in one of the most beautiful places in São Miguel, Boca do Inferno viewpoint.
+This viewpoint offers breathtaking views over the lagoons Lagoa das Sete Cidades, with blue and green waters, Lagoa de Santiago and Lagoa Rasa.

-- Information: to enjoy this place, visit it on a sunny day.
+- Information: to fully enjoy this place, visit it on a sunny day.
+Click this link to get informed about the weather with a live-feed webcam – choose “Sete Cidades” webcam.

 - Tip: you will find a gate at the entrance of the lagoon – many people leave their cars there.
 Know that you can enter with your car and go to the viewpoint.
 You won’t have to walk 1 km in each direction.

 2. Miradouro Vista do Rei

-This 251-metre high viewpoint is the best known in São Miguel Island – it will give you the opportunity to gaze at Lagoa das Sete Cidades.
+This 251-metre high viewpoint is the best known viewpoint in São Miguel Island – it will give you the opportunity to gaze at Lagoa das Sete Cidades.

-Behind this place, you will find the Monte Palace hotel, completely abandoned for years.
+Nearby, you will find Monte Palace hotel, an old five-star hotel completely abandoned for years.

 3. Sete Cidades

-In this village you can visit São Nicolau church and Lagoa das Sete Cidades.
+In this village you can visit the beautiful church Igreja de São Nicolau and the lagoon Lagoa das Sete Cidades.
 Don’t hesitate to drive around the lagoon until you get to the tunnel created in 1937 to maintain the water level.

 4. Miradouro Ponta da Ferraria